Société anonyme belge pour le commerce du Haut-Congo: Foundation

 The Compagnie du Congo pour le Commerce et l'Industrie CCCI was created by Albert Thys on 27 December 1886, the first Belgian colonial society to be involved in exploration and exploitation of the Congo.

 The Sanford Exploring Expedition was created by the American businessman Henry Shelton Sanford in 1886 to trade along the upper Congo River, with concessions granted by King Leopold II of Belgium.

 The company brought the first commercial steamer up to Stanley Pool, the Florida, and in 1887 bought another steamer, the New York.

 It founded posts at Matadi, Kinshasa, Luebo and Equateur (Mbandaka).

 By 1888 the company was running out of money, and attempted without success to obtain funding from various American businessmen.

 At the end of 1888 the Sanford Exploring Expedition merged with the CCCI to create the SAB.

 The Société anonyme belge pour le commerce du Haut-Congo (SAB) was founded on 10 December 1888.

 It was the third subsidiary of the CCCI.

 The headquarters were at 15, rue Bréderode, Bruxelles.

 Albert Thys was president and Baron Louis Weber de Treuenfels was vice-president.

 The capital was originally set at 1,200,00 francs.

 This was increased to 3 million francs on 31 January 1890 and to 5 million francs on 16 April 1892.

-The SAB was the first Belgian company to undertake export trade in the Congo.
+The SAB was the first Belgian corporation to engage in Congo export commerce.

 The SAB would take over existing companies in the upper Congo and engage in the ivory and rubber trade.

 Its purpose was defined as commercial, industrial, mining and other operations, within the broadest limits, throughout the country and especially in the territory of the Independent State of Congo.